-The National Retail Federation (NRF) came out with its latest Halloween trends report1 and its key findings are consumers are shopping earlier (47%) and spending slightly less than in 2023, but still way above pre-pandemic spending.
+The National Retail Federation (NRF) came out with its latest Halloween trends report, and its key findings are that consumers are mostly expecting higher prices (79%) and, similar to last year, shopping earlier (49%).
+Per-person spending has also reached an all-time high.

-Based on the NRF report and other Halloween trends findings by Pinterest and Advantage Solutions, I listed all the important Halloween trends for retail along with Halloween costs, the economics of Halloween, and actionable items you can implement to leverage the start of the holiday season and boost sales.
+Based on the NRF report and other Halloween trends findings, I listed all the important Halloween trends for retail, along with Halloween costs, the economics of Halloween, and actionable items you can implement to leverage the start of the holiday season and boost sales.

 Key Takeaways: